aemartinez/chorgram/wiki/Home.md

 The main commands provided by the implementation are

-- gmc: takes in input a CFSM system, checks it for generalised multiparty compatibility, and builds the corresponding global graph
+- **gmc**: takes in input a CFSM system, checks it for generalised multiparty compatibility, and builds the corresponding global graph
-- chorgram.py: a python script that executes gmc, transforms the .dot files it generates in graphical formats, and displays some performance information
+- **chorgram**.py: a python script that executes gmc, transforms the .dot files it generates in graphical formats, and displays some performance information
-- sgg: takes in input a description of a global graph (with an extended syntax), projects the graph in a set of (non-minimal) CFSMs
+- **sgg**: takes in input a description of a global graph (with an extended syntax), projects the graph in a set of (non-minimal) CFSMs
-- gg2fsa: returns the .fsa format of the minimised CFSMs of a global graph (the '-v' option also generates a '.hs' file that is the haskell representation of the system)
+- **gg2fsa**: returns the .fsa format of the minimised CFSMs of a global graph (the '-v' option also generates a '.hs' file that is the haskell representation of the system)
-- gg2pom: takes in input a description of a global graph (with an extended syntax) and generates the pomsets (in graphml format) representing the semantics of the graph (cf. (R. Guanciale and E. Tuosto, ICE 2016) and its journal version **(E. Tuosto and R. Guanciale, 2018)**
+- **gg2pom**: takes in input a description of a global graph (with an extended syntax) and generates the pomsets (in graphml format) representing the semantics of the graph (cf. (R. Guanciale and E. Tuosto, ICE 2016) and its journal version **(E. Tuosto and R. Guanciale, 2018)**
-- pom2gg: takes in input a description of pomsets (in graphml format) and tries to compute a global graph for which the pomset in input is the semantics
+- **pom2gg**: takes in input a description of pomsets (in graphml format) and tries to compute a global graph for which the pomset in input is the semantics
-- gg2gml: transforms a description of a global graph (with an extended syntax) to the graphml format
+- **gg2gml**: transforms a description of a global graph (with an extended syntax) to the graphml format
-- chor2dot: takes in input a description of a choreography either in the syntax of ChorGram (.sgg files), or as a graphml file of a pomset, or a graphml file obtained by diffing choreographies as a result of 'diff.py', and generates a corresponding to dot file
+- **chor2dot**: takes in input a description of a choreography either in the syntax of ChorGram (.sgg files), or as a graphml file of a pomset, or a graphml file obtained by diffing choreographies as a result of 'diff.py', and generates a corresponding to dot file

 # Syntax of the input files